gogobook/my-asp-dot-net/ch6.md

 Many conversions cannot be implicitly made between types, and the compiler returns an error if any are attempted.
-The following are some of the conversions that cannot be made implicitly: int to short —Data loss is possible. int to uint —Data loss is possible. uint to int —Data loss is possible. float to int —Everything is lost after the decimal point.
+The following are some of the conversions that cannot be made implicitly: int to short ——Data loss is possible. int to uint ——Data loss is possible. uint to int ——Data loss is possible. float to int ——Everything is lost after the decimal point.
-Any numeric type to char —Data loss is possible. to any numeric type—The decimal type is internally structured differently from both integers and floating-point numbers. decimal int? to int —The nullable type may have the value null .
+Any numeric type to char ——Data loss is possible. to any numeric type——The decimal type is internally structured differently from both integers and floating-point numbers. decimal int? to int ——The nullable type may have the value null .
 However, you can explicitly carry out such conversions using casts.
 When you cast one type to another, you deliberately force the compiler to make the conversion.
 A cast looks like this: